techidaily/site-facebook/source/_posts/fixing-the-failure-of-fb-notifications-to-load.md

 ## 8\.
 Update Your Android or iPhone

  Phone updates are not just battery drainers that take up storage on your phone.
-There are many[reasons why you need to update your iPhone](https://www.makeuseof.com/reasons-you-need-to-update-ios/) or Android device.
+There are many [reasons why you need to update your iPhone](https://www.makeuseof.com/reasons-you-need-to-update-ios/) or Android device.
 From bug fixes to faster processing, updates come with many perks.

  To update your iPhone, go to**Settings** , open**General** , and tap on**Software Update** .
 If there's a download available, tap**Download and install** .
 Your device will download and install any available updates and request a**Restart** .